Thanks to opening, funding, and spending over 100 hours testing accounts with eight different robo-advisors

-to acquire a true client experience.
-Here, we will compare Personal Capital vs TD Ameritrade Essential Portfolios to see which robo-advisor is best.
+, we know our robos inside and out.
+For this review, we will compare Personal Capital vs TD Ameritrade Essential Portfolios to see which robo-advisor is better.

-Overall, both Personal Capital and TD Ameritrade Essential Portfolios hold a 4.50 star rating.
-And, as far as individual category awards go, TD Ameritrade Essential Portfolios posted awards Best in Class - Investment Approach, Best in Class - Platforms & Tools and Best in Class - Customer Service, while Personal Capital found itself with none of these.
+Overall, both Personal Capital and TD Ameritrade Essential Portfolios are rated 4.50 stars.
+And, as far as individual category awards go, TD Ameritrade Essential Portfolios was rated Best in Class - Investment Approach, while Personal Capital was rated none of these.